 Your motorhome comes with a smoke detector alarm for your protection and peace of mind.
 The alarm is powered by a replaceable 9-volt battery.
 If it needs to be replaced, it will begin to emit a chirping sound.
-Replace the battery with a fresh one.
+Replace the battery with a fresh one which you will find in your Departure Kit.